shawnweisfeld/20200109_MCWAzureDevOps/docs/lab.md

 ### Task 1: Manually queue a new build and follow it through the release pipeline

 1. Select the "Pipelines" menu item from the left-hand navigation.
 Then, choose the "Queue" button.
+(NOTE: your screens might look a little different if you have the preview features for Azure DevOps turned on.)

     ![On the screen, the Pipelines button and the Queue button are highlighted.](./assets/lab-images/stepbystep/media/image102.png "Queue a new build")